 As their call-response attests, her beloved is in complete accord, affirming: “As the lily among thorns, so is my love among the daughters.”
 [2:2] “Thou hast ravished my heart, my sister, my spouse…” [4:9] “I am a wall…” the Shulamite claims [8:10].
 “A garden inclosed is my sister, my spouse; a spring shut up, a fountain sealed” [4:12] her beloved concurs, before announcing: “I am come into my garden, my sister, my spouse: I have gathered my myrrh with my spice; I have eaten my honeycomb with my honey; I have drunk my wine with my milk…” [5:1]

-In contrast, King Solomon (famed for wisdom, wealth, and possessing 700 wives and 300 concubines) appears to represent the unease of one who has come by his power and excess of creature comforts through capitalist exploitation, occupation, and its military guardians.
+In contrast, King Solomon (famed for wisdom, wealth, and possessing 700 wives and 300 concubines) appears to represent the unease of one who has come by his power and excess of creature comforts through gross objectification of the divine feminine, capitalist exploitation, occupation, the trappings of “power” and its military guardians.
 As the Shulamite points out to the daughters: “Behold his bed, which is Solomon’s; threescore valiant men are about it… They all hold swords, being expert in war: every man hath his sword upon his thigh because of fear in the night.”
 [3:7-8] “Solomon had a vineyard at Baalhamon; he let out the vineyard unto keepers; every one for the fruit thereof was to bring a thousand pieces of silver.
 My vineyard, which is mine, is before me: thou O Solomon, must have a thousand, and those that keep the fruit thereof two hundred.”
 [8:11-12]

 This is intriguing, given the proprietary nature of the first line in the song which reads: “The song of songs, which is Solomon’s” [1:1].The relationship between the Shulamite and her beloved presents a compelling testament overall to the African philosophy of Ubuntu (“I am because we are, and since we are, therefore I am”).
 Like twin gods of ancient Egyptian lore, their death-defying transcendent love represents the organic and spiritual harmony anchoring and ordering their Garden of Eden; a universe that seems at odds with the outer-world kingdom and exploits that Solomon represents in the Song of Songs which he (?) claims the rights to.

 The language the Shulamite cries in engenders her beloved’s praise when he says, “Thy speech is comely” [4:3].
-From an African perspective in which the Shulamite is part of a collective and song/music is regarded as enhanced speech, this praise may also be applied to other articulations of the spirit - mojo - such as spirituals, gospel, the blues, rhythm-and-blues, soul…
+From the perspective of African oral traditions in which the Shulamite would be a member of a natural collective and her song [“…of songs”] regarded musicologically as enhanced speech, this praise may also be applied to other articulations of the spirit – mojo – such as spirituals, gospel, the blues, rhythm-and-blues, soul…

 Peace & Blessings, “Old School”